Judith Hill: Life and career

 A number of Hill's original ballads, including "Desperation" produced by Brian West, were featured in the 2012 Spike Lee film Red Hook Summer which premiered at the 2012 Sundance Film Festival.
 About Hill, Lee said to Rolling Stone: "She's a phenomenal talent.
 She can sing with the best of them."

 Hill signed a record deal with Sony Music in 2013.

 On February 9, 2014, Hill appeared as a back-up singer in the CBS show The Beatles: A Night That Changed America.

 Hill was the featured singer on Gerard Way's original song titled "Here Comes the End", released July 8, 2020 and which appears on the second season of The Umbrella Academy.

+Hill was a featured vocalist on Eric Clapton's single "How Could We Know", released on July 14, 2023.
+Other featured guests on the song are Simon Climie on vocals and Daniel Santiago on acoustic guitar.
+November 17, 2023 in Atlantic City, she performed lead vocals for Chicago and Friends.

+On June 21, 2024, in Minneapolis, The Revolution welcomed Hill as a special guest vocalist when they reunited to celebrate 40 Years of Prince's album Purple Rain.
+Joe Lynch of Billboard stated that when she took lead on the yearning, lusty vocal showcase "The Beautiful Ones", "Hill offered up effortlessly silky runs and skyscraping, soulful peaks, absolutely dominating a song that's near impossible to cover."

+Solo recording career

+Judith Hill's debut solo album, Back In Time released in 2015.
+The 11-track album was written by Hill and produced by Prince.
+Livenation.com offered it as a free download to subscribers and received 50,000 downloads on the first day.

+2021's Baby, I'm Hollywood! garnered acclaim from SPIN.
+That year, Hill also penned a guest essay for Atwood Magazine about the culture of music.

+On September 15, 2023, Hill released "Runaway Train," the first single from her studio album Letters from a Black Widow, which released April 26, 2024.

 Michael Jackson

 In 2009, Hill was selected as Michael Jackson's duet partner for the This Is It concerts; she practiced for months with Jackson up until his death on June 25, 2009.

 Michael Jackson's death caused the concerts to be cancelled.
 Along with the rest of the This Is It cast members, Hill performed at Jackson's memorial service at the Staples Center in downtown Los Angeles on July 7, 2009.
 She attracted global attention when she sang the lead on the song "Heal the World" which was one of the climactic moments of the service.

 Hill also released a tribute to Jackson, "I Will Always Be Missing You", named after her duet with Jackson "I Just Can't Stop Loving You" in the to-be This Is It concert.
 It was given as a free download from her website starting late 2009, and was released on iTunes on January 26, 2010 (the same day as the This Is It DVD release) — with all proceeds going to Childhelp US.